postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 <img alt="Edit group description" src="https://assets.postman.com/postman-docs/team-edit-group-description-v9.1.jpg" width="500px"/>

-Click on the group's name at the top of the page to modify it.
+Select the group's name at the top of the page to modify it.
 To add a description, select **Add a description** under the group's name.
 To update an existing description, select it to modify. **Save Changes** to confirm your updates.

 ## Deleting a group

 In Postman, select **Team** in the upper-right corner > **Manage Team**.
 Under **Members and groups**, select **Groups**.
 Locate the group you would like to modify and select it to edit.

-Click **Delete** to delete the group, then **Delete Group** to confirm.
+Select **Delete** to delete the group, then **Delete Group** to confirm.

 <img alt="Delete group" src="https://assets.postman.com/postman-docs/team-delete-group-v9.1.jpg" width="400px"/>